 In addition to the validation of individual models, the Solvency II PIM is also subject to a top-down analysis as part of the overarching validation performed by the Model Validation function.
 The overall purpose of the overarching validation is to provide an independent assessment of the overall appropriateness of the Solvency II PIM as adopted and used within Aegon Nederland.
 The overarching validation of the Solvency II PIM is updated annually.
-The last overarching validation was completed in May 2019 with a positive conclusion.
 There were no material changes to the internal model governance during the reporting period.